-Customers can change their reservation once at no charge.
-For each subsequent change, a fee of $10.00 will be charged.
-The changes can occur among any state parks that offer family camping, cottages, cabins, or yurts and may either be a date or site change.
-The transaction amount must remain the same to qualify as a change.
+You may change a reservation once at no charge.
+For each subsequent change, a fee of $10 will be charged.
+Changes may be a date or site change at any state park that offers family camping, cottages, cabins, or yurts.
+The transaction amount must remain the same as the original reservation charge to qualify as a change.

 Cancellations and Refunds:

-a.
-A cancellation fee of $10.00 will apply if cancellation occurs prior to 30 days before arrival date.
+- A cancellation fee of $10 will apply if cancellation occurs 30 days or more before arrival date.
 Balance of payments will be refunded.